 The experts are still unable to identify Chrétien's sources and symbolism.
 We had success when we realized that they are hidden in an etymological wordplay with "conte" that localizes "graal" – a most creative idea because etymology links always to the source!

 I. GRAAL identifies the grail region

 The Etymologies (or Origines) of Isidor of Seville was “the most influential book, after the Bible, in the learned world of the Latin West for nearly a thousand years”(1).
-This is mirrored in Chrétien's prologue of the Conte du Graal which is full of Biblical quotes to celebrate Philip, the count of Flanders, and culminates in an etymological jeu de mots that introduces the word "graal" (grail) for the first time in history as we have shown earlier.
+This is mirrored in Chrétien's prologue of the Conte du Graal which is full of biblical quotes to celebrate Philip, the count of Flanders, and culminates in an etymological jeu de mots that introduces the word "graal" (grail) for the first time in history as we proposed earlier.
 After using cuens six times to reference the count, the poet repeats conte four times in lines 63-66 and then returns to cuens in line 67 to assure his audience that Count Philip did indeed provide a book for the story.
 These are the last eight lines of the prologue:

 61 Donc avra bien sauve sa peinne

 63 a rimoier le meillor conte,

 65 qui soit contez an cort real.

 67 don li cuens li baille le livre,